Hokuetsu Corporation

 Apr.
 2011

-Hokuetsu Kishu Sales Co., Ltd. is founded.
+Hokuetsu Kishu Sales Co., Ltd. (now Hokuetsu Paper Sales Co., Ltd.) is founded.

 Oct.
 2011